franklynw/SearchBarNavigation/README.md

 ### Translucent background

 Set this so you can see the content below the navigation bar.
-Note that if you set a background colour for the title, unless that colour has an alpha component of less than 1, the bar will appear opaque.
+Note that if you set a background colour for the bar, unless that colour has an alpha component of less than 1, the bar will appear opaque.

 ```swift
 SearchBarNavigation(viewModel)